jmhdez/TinyTwitter/README.md

 Copyright and license
 ---------------------

-Copyright 2012 Juan M. Hernández.
+Copyright 2012 Juan M. Hernï¿½ndez.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this work except in compliance with the License.